 - Click Create Clip.

-Note: Maximum size of clips that can be combined: 70 MB or ~32 clips, depending on the sample rate.
+Note: The maximum size for combined clips is 70 MB (approximately 32 clips), depending on sample rate.

 FAQs